Sentimental Education (The Sopranos): Synopsis

-Tony is finding it increasingly difficult to take care of A.J., who is sent back to Carmela.
-She lets him move back in on the condition that he improve his grades and behavior.
-Carmela goes to see Mr. Wegler at the school and agrees to have dinner with him the following evening.
+Tony is finding it increasingly difficult living with A.J., culminating in a physical altercation between them.
+Carmela allows A.J. to move back in on the condition that he improve his grades and behavior.
+She goes to see Robert Wegler at the school and agrees to have dinner with him the following evening.
 After dinner, they go to his home and have sex.
-Carmela meets Father Phil Intintola; he reminds her that she made a commitment to her husband before God.
-However, she continues the affair, even after making formal confession.
+Carmela meets Father Phil Intintola for lunch and tells him of her new relationship; he reminds her that she made a commitment to her husband before God.
+However, she continues the affair, even after making formal confession to Father Phil.